msg-systems/holmes-extractor/README.md

 <a id="chatbot"></a>
 #### 5.1 Chatbot

-The chatbot use case has already been introduced in [section 1.3](#getting-started): a predefined set of search phrases is used to extract information from phrases entered or spoken interactively by an end user, which in this use case act as the 'documents'.
+The chatbot use case has [already been introduced](#getting-started): a predefined set of search phrases is used to extract information from phrases entered interactively by an end user, which in this use case act as the 'documents'.

 The Holmes source code ships with two examples demonstrating the chatbot